The Rock Stars of Sega – 2009 Composer Interview

 —Since you could already make games on your own and you loved games, is that why you applied to Sega?

 Hiro: I liked games, of course, but I thought creating something with computer programming was very fun, so I wanted to join a company that had a good R&D (research and development) department.
-I did some research, and it was then that I realized for the first time that there are companies making games.
+I did some research, and I realized for the first time that there are companies making games.
 I actually didn’t know Sega before I worked for them.

 —The story of how you worked at Sega in the early days as a programmer is a famous one, but did you join Sega wanting to do programming?